Skip to main content

 To set up automatic renewal for this EV code signing certificate, check Auto-renew order 30 days before expiration.

-With auto-renew enabled, DigiCert automatically submits a request to renew the EV Code Signing order thirty days before it expires.
-Auto-renew is not available with credit card payments.
+With auto-renew enabled, DigiCert automatically submits a request to renew the EV code signing order thirty days before it expires.
+Auto-renew isn’t available with credit card payments.

-If your certificate still has time remaining before it expires, DigiCert adds the remaining time from your current certificate to your new certificate (up to 39 months).
+If your certificate has time remaining before it expires, DigiCert adds the time from your current certificate to your new certificate (up to 39 months).

 Organization

-The organization name will appear on the EV code signing certificate.
+Select Add organization.
+The organization name appears on the EV code signing certificate.

 Important